PlusAlphaConsulting/GenerateThumbnails/README.md

 # An Azure function that generates thumbnails from a video

-This Visual Studio 2022 / VS Code Solution exposes an Azure Function that create thumbnail(s) using ffmpeg.
+This Visual Studio 2022 / VS Code Solution exposes an Azure Function that creates thumbnail(s) using ffmpeg.

+Ffmpeg will read directly the video file from Azure blob storage, generate the thumbnail(s) and upload them to a storage container.
+This function could be used to generate thumbnails with MediaKind MK/IO, for example.

 ## How to publish the function to Azure